Julie-Anthony/aircon/README.md

 # AirCon API

+API to find events and alternative places to stay nearby.

-You can use our API to find AirBNB listings near events you want to go to using the Eventbrite and Zilyo API.
-Search your location and even keywords and you will have your even suggestions and AirBNB suggestions printed out in JSON format.
+Our AirCon API finds Airbnb listings near events you want to go to using the Eventbrite API and the Zilyo API.
+Search the event name and you will have local Airbnb listings returned in JSON format.